sleepymalc/VSCode-LaTeX-Inkscape/README.md

                       rf"    \label{{fig:{name}}}",
                       r"\end{figure}"))
 ```

- to `stdout`, and then create a figure by the `name`, which is the content ot the line.
+to `stdout`, and then create a figure by the `name`, which is the content of the line.

 But this in VSCode is impossible, hence we don't need this, we'll use another approach, namely we'll accomplish the task by command line.
 And if we leave this function as it was, then it will literally send all these snippets into our terminal, which is quite annoying.
-So the modified version just remove this snippets completely.
+So the modified version just remove this snippet completely.

 Ok, the detailed explanation is over, let's move on.